neurodata/checklists/words.md

 check for these words, and remove/replace as appropriate

 1. check for any misspelled words using spellcheck
+2. replace contractions with complete words (eg, don't --> do not)
+3. replace abbreviations with complete words (eg, Fig. --> Figure)
+3. replace colloquialisms with more formal words (eg, nowadays --> recently)
 2. i, we, our, us, you, your --> rewrite sentence
 3. in order to/for --> to/for
 4. clearly, obviously --> remove, might not be so clear/obvious to everyone